-Think about how your native language uses pitch
+2. Think about how your native language uses pitch

 You may not be a native speaker of a tone language, but all spoken languages use pitch to distinguish some sort of meaning.

 Try this: Say “yes” like you’re absolutely sure you mean it.
 Now say “Yes?” as if you’re not so sure.
-Can you hear the difference?

 Now try doing the same thing, but instead of an English word, say it with a syllable like ma.

 Do you hear a resemblance to what you just said?

 Listen again to the Chinese tones and think about what they sound like to you.

-Listen for aspects of tone besides pitch
+3. Listen for aspects of tone besides pitch

 (That “I just got out of bed and can’t quite get my voice working correctly yet” croaking sort of sound).

 Or try length.
 Was the syllable long and drawn out?
 Chances are good that was a third tone.

 These length differences start to disappear in real speech, but they’re real enough in the “reading a vocabulary list” type of speech you’re likely to hear in a dictation test.
 Let them work for you.

 That neutral tone?
 Think of it as an unstressed syllable and see whether you can hear it better.

-Practice hearing tones on one syllable, then in combination
+4. Practice hearing tones on one syllable, then in combination

 The first step to practicing your tone listening skills is, of course, to try to hear the four basic tones by themselves.

 So I recommend that, as soon as possible, you move on to working on hearing tones in longer combinations—at least two syllables long.

 But—and this is really, really important—it’s only like that when you say it all by itself, or maybe at the end of a sentence.

-If you spend too much time training yourself on one-syllable words, you may find yourself having a hard time hearing the difference between second and third tone in context.
-(I just might be speaking from experience on this one).
+If you spend too much time training yourself on one-syllable words, you may have a hard time hearing the difference between second and third tone in context.

 The best resources for this kind of listening practice—aside from a real, and very patient Chinese speaker, of course—are recordings of real people speaking words or sentences.